polius/Wally/README.md

 <br>

 <p align="center">
-<b>Wally</b> is a lightweight, self-hosted expense tracker that helps you manage your finances.
+<b>Wally</b> is a lightweight, self-hosted expense tracker to easily manage your finances.
 </p>

 <br>